 For Pirate Lovers (and a Lower-key Vibe): Land of Make Believe and Pirate's Cove

 If you’re looking for some water fun and rides for little kids, but don’t need things to be MEGA EXTREME, the combo of Pirate’s Cove and Land of Make Believe in Hope, New Jersey may be for you.
 Big on charm and easier on the wallet, these sister attractions are approximately a 90-minute drive from the city.
 The water park Pirate's Cove commits to a pirate theme throughout, with a giant ship interactive water feature, as well as an 18-inch deep wading pool with slides for tiny visitors.
-(They do have some more intense rides.)
-Next door at the Land of Make Believe you'll get a traditional country fair experience, complete with classic rides, a “famous” talking scarecrow and Civil War locomotive ride.
+Next door at the Land of Make Believe you'll get a traditional country fair experience, complete with classic rides and attractions.
 There’s also a free picnic area on site, as well as free parking.
-Note: Payment is by cash or Discover card only here, and the parks are open on weekends until June 18, and daily from June 18 through Labor Day.
+Note: Payment is by cash or Discover card only here; there is an ATM on site.

 354 Great Meadows Rd.